slaing77/Tarot/README.md

 ### AI TAROT
-Please note: I have been experimenting with AI Image and Voice generation.
+Please note: I have been experimenting with AI Image Voice & video generation.
 All copy written by me, from my knowledge and research into the history and various systems of Tarot.

 ### UPDATE January 2024
 # Data Set